Luigi (character): Concept and characteristics

-This emblem appears on Luigi's hat and as a symbol for him in many game interfaces.

-Luigi is the taller, younger brother of Mario, whose usually seen dressed in a green shirt, dark blue overalls, and a green hat with a green "L" insignia, and although he is a plumber like Mario.
+Luigi is the taller, younger brother of Mario, and is usually seen dressed in a green shirt, dark blue overalls, and a green hat with a green "L" insignia; like Mario, he is a plumber.
 Luigi's creation began during the development of Donkey Kong, where Shigeru Miyamoto had created Jumpman (later known as Mario), hoping that he would be able to recast the character in a variety of roles in future games.
 Miyamoto was inspired by the 1982 video game Joust to create Mario Bros..
 During development of the game, Miyamoto took further inspiration from Joust to create Luigi by swapping Mario's color palette.
 It is currently unconfirmed how Luigi received his name, although there are many theories.
 New Straits Times noted that Miyamoto observed the Japanese word ruiji means "similar", thus explaining the similarities of Luigi to Mario.
 Rus McLaughlin of IGN wrote that theories from a rhyme on the Japanese word for "analogous" and a pizza parlor near Minoru Arakawa's office called Mario & Luigi's were considered.

 Super Mario Bros.: The Lost Levels marked the beginning of Luigi's development toward becoming a more distinguished character, with his higher and farther jump.
 Consequently, in 1988, an alternative release was developed to serve as Super Mario Bros.
 2 for Western players (and later released in Japan as Super Mario USA); this version played a key role in shaping Luigi's current appearance.
-His appearance in Luigi's Mansion help developed Luigi's cautious and timid personality as he was known however, according to the manual for Mario Party, he's smarter than his older brother Mario.
+His appearance in Luigi's Mansion helped develop Luigi's cautious and timid personality that he is known for.
+However, according to the manual for Mario Party, he's smarter than his older brother Mario.
 Being the younger twin of Mario, Luigi is presumed to be in his early 20s at most and raises the possibility that he's a teenager.
 Nintendo did not initially give Luigi a surname.
 The first notable use of "Luigi Mario" was in the 1993 live-action film adaptation.
 In September 2015, at the Super Mario Bros.
 30th Anniversary festival, Miyamoto stated that Mario's full name was Mario Mario, indirectly confirming Luigi's full name as Luigi Mario.